Triazolam (By mouth)

-- Make sure your doctor knows if you are breastfeeding, or if you have depression, mental problems, liver disease, kidney disease, or breathing problems or lung disease, including a condition called sleep apnea.
-Tell your doctor if you also have a history of drug or alcohol abuse or addiction.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, breathing problems or lung disease, sleep apnea, or a history of seizures, depression, mental health problems, or drug or alcohol addiction.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing